DPotoyan/Chem324/_sources/ch07/note02.md

 \left.\phi_4 = \frac{1}{\sqrt{2}}\left(\alpha(1)\beta(2) - \beta(1)\alpha(2)\right)\right\rbrace\textnormal{ Singlet state}
 $$

-Before we can combine the spatial and spin wavefunctions, we must consider the symmetries of these functions.
+- Before we can combine the spatial and spin wavefunctions, we must consider the symmetries of these functions.
 Remember that the total wavefunction must be antisymmetric.
 Thus the allowed combinations are: symmetric (spatial) $\times$ antisymmetric (spin) or antisymmetric (spatial) $\times$ symmetric (spin).

-The total wavefunction for the triplet state is therefore:
+- **Triplet state of He**

 $${\psi_1 = \frac{1}{\sqrt{2}}\left(1s(1)2s(2) - 2s(1)1s(2)\right)\alpha(1)\alpha(2)}$$